jhipster/jhipster-lite/src/main/resources/generator/server/springboot/dbmigration/mongock/mongock.md

 > Sadly, the classes annotated with `@ChangeUnit` must be public

-As transactions are not ensured on NoSQL databases each Execution comes with it's rollback counterpart.
+As transactions are not ensured on NoSQL databases each Execution comes with its rollback counterpart.